Get the Recipe

 I've done a deep dive on bleached cake flour before, but in short: Chlorination changes the starch behavior in cake flour, producing a supernaturally light and fluffy crumb in high-moisture cakes such as angel food or strawberry.

-Potato flour works in much the same way, combatting the potential for gumminess in rich, high-moisture cakes.
+Potato flour works in much the same way, combatting the potential for gumminess in rich, high-moisture cakes (particularly in yolky yellow cakes).

-A small spoonful will also help with moisture retention, in turn improving the cake's shelf life overall (an incredible asset when it comes to holiday baking).
+A small spoonful will also help with moisture retention, in turn improving the cake's shelf life overall (an incredible asset at holiday-baking time).

 Together, the bleached cake flour and potato flour help ensure the results bake up cakey and light, rather than muffin-y and dense.